wsvincent/awesome-django/README.md

 ---

-> Some links contain affiliate codes which help me justify the time to keep this list up-to-date.
+> Some links to paid content contain affiliate codes.
+This modest income helps me justify the time to keep this list up-to-date.

 ### License